-- 1. The Transfer Review Board will convene within 30 days from the date of review request. - a.
+- 1. The Transfer Review Board will convene within 30 days from the date of review request. - 2.
 The officer or his/her representative will submit a letter/documentation to the Transfer Review Board indicating their position against the removal.
-The officer/representative shall speak at the Transfer Review Board meeting. - b.
-The program manager will also submit a letter/documentation supporting the recommendation for removal.
-The program manager/representative shall also speak at the meeting. - c.
-The Transfer Review Board may ask questions of any person speaking at the meeting. - d.
+The officer/representative shall speak at the Transfer Review Board meeting.

+- 3. The program manager will also submit a letter/documentation supporting the recommendation for removal.
+The program manager/representative shall also speak at the meeting. - 4.
+The Transfer Review Board may ask questions of any person speaking at the meeting. - 5.
 Following review of the submitted letters/documentation and testimony, the Transfer Review Board will vote by secret ballet supporting or opposing the removal.
 If the vote supports removal, the officer will become "inactive."
 If the vote opposes removal, the officer will continue as "active" status.
 The vote shall be taken immediately following the review of submitted letters/documentation and testimony.
-The Assistant Chief will abstain from voting unless there is a tie among the others. - F. Pay Step Advancement.
-All employees are entitled to pay step advances on the anniversary of their appointment to the department, after one, two, three, ten, fifteen and twenty years of service. - G. Promotions.
-Salary increases as a result of a promotion shall be effective on the date of such promotion.
-Pay step increases due to promotion shall be effective on the anniversary of the promotion.
-Employees promoted to a higher classification shall begin at the minimum step of the classification.
-If the minimum step does not provide an increase, then placement shall be in the next higher step which will provide an increase. - H. Out of Rank Assignments.
+The Assistant Chief will abstain from voting unless there is a tie among the others.

+E. Pay Step Advancement.

+All employees are entitled to pay step advances on the anniversary of their appointment to the department as a sworn officer, after one (1) year, eighteen (18) months, three (3) years, seven (7) years, ten (10) years, fifteen (15) years, twenty (20) years and twenty-five (25) years of service.

+G. Out of Rank Assignments.
 Except in case of emergency, a police officer who is assigned to a position of higher authority and required to supervise the station for a tour of duty when no command person is assigned to duty in the station shall be compensated in addition to base pay at ten (10) cents per hour for time spent in the supervisory capacity.